w3c/wai-curricula/content/designer/navigation.md

 * Explain conventions for accessible menus, such as clear and consistent styling to convey menu behaviors and states.
 Introduce patterns for mouse, keyboard, and touch interaction with menus.
 * Demonstrate menu interaction using different input devices, such as keyboard, mouse, and touch.
 For example, activating a menu option by tapping, pressing the Enter key, and mouse clicking.
 Explain that defining the interactions is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.
 * Show examples of menu and menu items that contain large texts.
 Explain that, when used in smaller viewports and with different screen configurations, these texts may need to wrap so that they are perceived in their entirety.
+Explain that different languages may have different word sizes, so designers need to consider provisions for different word lengths.
 * Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Emphasize that the states of these menu items need to be communicated using visual cues as well as semantics.
 Explain that providing the visual cues is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment.
+Optional ideas to assess knowledge:

 * Practical &mdash; Students define mouse, keyboard, and touch interactions for menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
 Assess how students understand the need for different interaction patterns based on the input method in use.
 * Practical &mdash; Present students with different menu states, such as hover, focus, current, active, and visited, and ask them to provide visual cues to distinguish them from one another.
 Assess how students communicate visually the state of menus and menu items.